pranavgt/pranavgt/README.md

 I'm a final-year undergraduate Wharton (Finance with a minor in Computer Science).
 My interests lie at the intersection of **efficient computation**, **scalable AI**, and **product design for the real world**.

 🧩 Obsessed with building **purpose-built AI systems** that are fast, lean, and private by default
-⚙️ Interested in right - scaling down architectures and efficient search.
-(Cost pressures for cost-efficient LLMs and AGIs are already here)
+⚙️ Interested in *right* scaling architectures and efficient search.
+(Cost pressures are already here!)

 ---